 The creation and introduction of anti-fraud policies and the annual sign-off by staff

-Inability to carry out an investigation where allegations have been received because the organisation doesn’t have the capability or, as an example, investigation work is given to inexperienced procurement managers to complete
+Creation of a compliance team due to an inability to carry out an investigation where allegations have been received and as an example, investigation work is given to inexperienced procurement managers to complete.

 RESPONSE TO RISK

-Education should not be a tick box response as part of a procurement risk, anti-fraud or anti-corruption program but should be an integral part of an organisations strategy to mitigate risk and protect its revenues and designed around an organisations risk.
+Education should not be a tick box response as part of a procurement risk, anti-fraud or anti-corruption programme but should be an integral part of an organisation's strategy to mitigate risk to protect revenues and designed around an organisation's risk.
 Fraud and corruption methodologies are continually changing that are highlighted by the quantity of national and global cases and companies reported on in the press.

 To keep informed of these new methods and assess whether they impact your organisation and sector, risks should be always under review.
 The cost of an organisation’s awareness of procurement, procurement fraud, and corruption risk can be small in comparison to the values of risk or loss identified because of the training and awareness.

 in addition to the many benefits already described a key area of persuasion is the collection of data from the anti-corruption or procurement fraud mitigation training.
 The list is not exhaustive but might include: